Sing With Us

 From oratorio to film scores, our repertoire covers works from the 16th century to the present day.
 As well as regular performances of larger scale choral works, such as Mozart’s Requiem and Bach’s Mass in B Minor, we are is committed to commissioning new works; since 2001, we have given seven world premieres, including Bob Chilcott’s environmental cantata The Angry Planet as part of the 2012 BBC Proms.

 The Choir also undertakes a demanding recording schedule, which has produced acclaimed discs of music by Handel, Howells, Mahler, Carl Rütti, Vaughan Williams and Delius.
-Recently, we collaborated with John Rutter and the Royal Philharmonic Orchestra on The Colours of Christmas, which reached No 3 in the Official Classical Charts at Christmas 2011.
-We are regularly asked to feature on soundtracks for films, and have recorded music for Kingdom of Heaven , Prometheus, Robin Hood, The Chronicles of Narnia, Shrek the Third, and Jack the Giant Slayer.
+Recently, we collaborated with John Rutter and the Royal Philharmonic Orchestra on The Colours of Christmas, which reached No 3 in the Official Classical Charts at Christmas 2011 and in 2016 participated in the John Lewis Christmas advertisemen.
+We are performing in the 2017 BBC Proms season.
+We are regularly asked to feature on soundtracks for films, and have recorded music for Kingdom of Heaven, Prometheus, Robin Hood, The Chronicles of Narnia, Shrek the Third, and Jack the Giant Slayer.

 When does the Choir rehearse?